dakshnitish/daily_program/README.md

 today i made a program of list<br/>
 today i made a program of divisor<br/>
 today i made a one line program<br/>
+today i made a game by using python<br/>